 The purpose of this article series is to show that the religious preferences of the Roman Emperors determined the Christology of the church.
 The fact that the church today is dominated by the Trinity doctrine is the direct result of decisions taken by Roman Emperors.
 The current article refers to the roles which Constantine and Theodosius played.
 The next article discusses Justinian’s wars on the Arians.

 – END OF SUMMARY –

 The Church Fathers of the first 300 years were not Trinitarians.
-For them, the Father alone was the “Lord God Almighty,” as “the only true god, the unbegotten and unapproachable” and as “Lord of the universe.”
+For them, the Father alone was the “Lord God Almighty,” “the only true god, the unbegotten and unapproachable” and the “Lord of the universe.”

 But they also had an extremely high view of Christ: They wrote that He was “born of the very substance of the Father” “before time began.”
 “Every knee should bow” before Christ Jesus.
 But that is not because Jesus is the Almighty, but because it is “the will of the invisible Father.”
 In other words, in their view, the Son is subordinate to the Father, who is the only true ‘god’.
 Justin Martyr explicitly put Jesus “in the second place” next to God.
 Irenaeus, quoting the New Testament, refers to the Father as “the Head of Christ.”
 Polycarp, also quoting the Bible, identified the Father as Jesus’ God (e.g. Rev. 3:12).